DayZedAndConfused762/Y.A.A.C/doc/software.md

 ## CyberSecurity
 * [Pwnagotchi](https://github.com/evilsocket/pwnagotchi):  A2C-based "AI" leveraging bettercap that learns from its surrounding WiFi environment to maximize the crackable WPA key material it captures.
 * [Aircrack-ng](http://www.aircrack-ng.org/): Aircrack-ng is a complete suite of tools to assess WiFi network security.
+* [Cyberdeck](https://github.com/Martian1337/CyberDeck): CyberDeck is a script designed for setting up a web pentesting environment.
+It installs a wide range of essential tools for network reconnaissance, vulnerability analysis, exploitation, and is specifically tailored to web security testing.

 <!-- ++++++++++++++++++++ CyberSecurity End ++++++++++++++++++++ -->